 Burger King wanted to address the issue of bullying among both children and adults.
 Restaurant patrons were given a smashed burger and when they came up to complain, the workers told them that their burger was fine and even “bullied them” a little bit.
-However, at the same restaurant, a group of boys were actually bullying and physically humiliating one of their peers.
+However, at the same restaurant, a group of boys was actually bullying and physically humiliating one of their peers.
 It was shown that only 12% of people did anything to intervene.
 Interestingly enough, most of the people who intervened had received smashed burgers.

 After the commercial aired, the percentage of people that did nothing said that it was just easier not to deal with it.
 On the other hand, the people who actually intervened said that they had been bullied in the past and they needed to do something to stop it.

 This campaign went up during National Bullying Prevention Month and went viral after it aired.
 It was seen and shared by everyone on social media.
 PR campaigns that centre on social issues can be a hit or miss.
 However, when done right, these campaigns really get people thinking about these issues and how to prevent them.

 2) ALS “Ice Bucket Challenge”

 Even though people knew about ALS, there were not a lot of people talking about it.
 So, in an attempt to spread awareness about it, ALS created the #IceBucketChallenge.
 In order to participate in the challenge, people had to dump a bucket of ice over their heads and nominate 3 friends to do the same through social media.
 This campaign went viral almost immediately.

 Both celebrities and average people took part in the challenge and the association raised over $100 million, a significant increase from $2.8 million on 2013.
 The reason it worked so well is because the association chose a creative angle to get their point across and used influencer marketing to spread their message.

 3) Dove – “Campaign for Real Beauty”